widgetti/solara/solara/website/pages/roadmap/roadmap.md

     State mutation detection will be the default for Solara 2.0, but can be enabled in Solara > 1.41.0 by setting the environment variable `SOLARA_STORAGE_MUTATION_DETECTION=1`.

+    Using reactive variables in boolean comparisons will raise an error in Solara 2.0, but this can be used in Solara > 1.42.0 by setting the environment variable `SOLARA_ALLOW_REACTIVE_BOOLEAN=0`.

 - [See more details in the 2.0 milestone on GitHub.](https://github.com/widgetti/solara/milestone/1)